dxfjs/writer/www/docs/guides/entities.md

 	point3d(100, 0, 0)
 );
 ```
-You can contole the visibilty of the edges of the 3dFace by using the convinients methods:
+You can contole the visibilty of the edges of the 3d Face by using the convenience methods:

 ```js
 my3dFace.setFirstEdgeVisible(true);